OADA/oada-docs/rest-specs/REST-Websockets.md

 ```

 ### `WATCH` Method:
 The `WATCH` method can be used to watch a resource for changes.
-All changes to
+All changes documents to
 that resource will be sent back to the client with the provided `requestId` from
 the request.

+If you include the `x-oada-rev` header in the watch request set to a particular
+rev (for example, the last rev you've seen), the change documents since that
+rev will begin to stream in out in order as if those changes had just been
+made.
+In this way, you can have a cache that is offline for some time,
+and when it starts back up it is very easy for it to catch up.

+Also note that in a graph of versioned links, a parent will receive a change
+document that includes the actual change to the children all the way down to
+the originating changes, eliminating the need to manually go get changes
+on children when the parent changes.

 ## Errors:
 An error response will be returned as a JSON object with `requestId`, `status`,